habedi/multi-vector-hnsw/README.md

 ### Features

-Of course.
-Here is the expanded feature list, keeping your items and adding more based on the library's capabilities.

-***

-### Features

-* Simple, extendable API for multi-vector indexing and search
+* Simple and extendable API for multi-vector indexing and search
-* Fast, configurable, thread-safe, HNSW implementation
+* Fast, configurable, and thread-safe HNSW implementation
 * Built-in support for cosine, (squared) Euclidean, and dot product distances
 * Bulk inserts and soft delete support
-* Save and load functionality for persisting indexes to disk
+* Save and load support for persisting indexes to disk
 * Fast distance calculations using SIMD instructions via Java Vector API
 * Compatible with Java 17 and later